Beowulf Maps

 Unit Study Page on possible Beowulf Burial Mound

-HOWEVER, much of the poem is not only historical - it's amazingly accurate.
-So it's entirely possible that the poem was developed around an actual burial at an actual site - or at least with a specific site in mind.
+It's possible that the poem was developed around an actual burial at an actual site - or at least with a specific site in mind.

 In our unit study we look at some of the places in Sweden on Lake Vanern (Lake Weder in the poem) that may be the locale the author had in mind.
 He gave enough specific names and details that our Beowulf-Hunters actually have a pretty good chance of getting this right!